ARTICLE

 Loading ...

-Rainforests are Earth’s oldest living ecosystems, with some surviving in their present form for at least 70 million years.
-They are incredibly diverse and complex, home to more than half of the world’s plant and animal species—even though they cover just six percent of Earth’s surface.
-This makes rainforests astoundingly dense with flora and fauna; a 10-square-kilometer (four-square-mile) patch can contain as many as 1,500 flowering plants, 750 species of trees, 400 species of birds and 150 species of butterflies.
+A rainforest is an area of tall, mostly evergreen trees that receives a high amount of rainfall.
+Rainforests are likely Earth’s oldest living ecosystems, with some surviving in their present form for at least 60 million years.
+They are incredibly diverse and complex, with more than half of the world’s plant and animal species calling rainforests their home—even though they cover just two to six percent of Earth’s surface.
+This makes rainforests astoundingly dense with flora and fauna.

 Rainforest Structure

-Most rainforests are structured in four layers: emergent, canopy, understory, and forest floor.
-Each layer has unique characteristics based on differing levels of water, sunlight, and air circulation.
+Most rainforests are structured in four layers: emergent, canopy, understory and forest floor.
+Each layer has unique characteristics based on differing levels of water, sunlight and air circulation.
 While each layer is distinct, they exist in an interdependent system: processes and species in one layer influence those in another.

 Emergent Layer

 In the Amazon rainforest, the towering trees of the emergent layer include the Brazil nut tree (Bertholletia excelsa) and the kapok tree (Ceiba pentandra).
 The Brazil nut tree, a vulnerable species, can live up to 1,000 years in undisturbed rainforest habitats.
-Unlike many rainforest species, both the Brazil nut tree and the kapok tree are deciduous—they shed their leaves during the dry season.

 Canopy Layer

 Beneath the emergent layer is the canopy, a deep layer of vegetation roughly six meters (20 feet) thick.
-The canopy’s dense network of leaves and branches forms a roof over the two remaining layers.
+The canopy’s dense network of leaves and branches forms a "roof" over the two remaining layers.

-The canopy blocks winds, rainfall, and sunlight, creating a humid, still, and dark environment below.
+The canopy blocks winds, rainfall and sunlight, creating a humid, still and dark environment below.
 Trees have adapted to this damp environment by producing glossy leaves with pointed tips that repel water.

 Understory Layer